Fair Housing Rights Training for Senior Advocates in Kent County

 - the options that clients have to pursue or maintain their fair housing choice, and

 - how the FHCWM can help older adults, social service providers, advocates, family members and beyond!

-Attendees will also learn more about the broad implications of housing discrimination for Muskegon County.
-The training is offered free of charge through the Muskegon County Senior Millage.
+Attendees will also learn more about the broad implications of housing discrimination for Kent County.
+The training is underwritten by the Kent County Senior Millage.

 This training may appeal to outreach workers, social service agencies, seniors, civil rights/disability rights advocates, those serving seniors or people with disabilities, and others interested in aging in place.

-If you have questions or need assistance registering, please email us.
+If you have questions or need assistance registering, please email Brianna Miranda.

 Who Should Attend Fair Housing Training?

 Members of the housing industry can undertand their rights and responsibilities under law, thus preventing possible violations.
 Social service agencies can assure that their clients receive equal treatment under fair housing law through understanding and identifying housing discrimination.
 Community members can help promote diverse, open communities by being aware of discrimination and working with the Fair Housing Center to address it, or by volunteering as a tester.